-As shown in Figure 2.3 below, the operation mode in which the battery provides backup power supply to the loads through the battery charger/discharger and inverter is called battery mode.
-Upon mains failure, the system will automatically transfer to the battery mode with no load power interruption.
-When the mains is recovered, the system will automatically transfer back to the normal mode without any manual intervention, and the power to the load will not be interrupted.
+As shown in Figure 2.3 on the next page, the operation mode in which the battery provides backup power supply to the loads through the battery charger/discharger and inverter is called battery mode.
+Upon main failure, the system will automatically transfer to the battery mode with no load power interruption.
+When the mains are recovered, the system will automatically transfer back to the normal mode without any manual intervention and the power to the load will not be interrupted.